douglasfelc/nodejs-mongodb-blog/README.md

-# Blog em NodeJS e MongoDB
+# Blog in NodeJS and MongoDB

-Welcome to the Blog em NodeJS e MongoDB development repository!
+Welcome to the Blog in NodeJS and MongoDB development repository!

 * [Getting Started](#getting-started)
 * [Credentials](#credentials)

 ## Getting Started

-Blog em NodeJS e MongoDB is a Node and MongoDB based project.
+Blog in NodeJS and MongoDB is a Node and MongoDB based project.
 A local development environment is available to quickly get up and running.

 You will need a basic understanding of how to use the command line on your computer.
 This will allow you to set up the local development environment, to start it and stop it when necessary, and to run the tests.